 - Kid's address

-- Place where child has lived for the past five years
+- Place where children have lived for the past five years

 - Names and addresses of individuals whom the children has lived with for the past five years, along with the names and addresses of those who have claimed physical and/or legal custody of the children for the past five years

 - The court has the power to make an initial custody determination

 - No other state court has the power to decide the case

 - The court determines that the child's parents do not live in another state